 Easy to prepare Text Mex dish

 Ancient South Americans left two essential foods for future generations: corn and chili.
 Although South America is the origin of many products, it is these two that have become true heroes of Mexican and Tex Mex cuisine.
-For centuries, corn has been used to make the mass or dough from which tortillas are made.
+For centuries, corn has been used to make the dough from which tortillas are made.
 It is one of the most important uses of corn.

 Over the years, the world has learned how to make tortillas from wheat and, from a health perspective, whole wheat flour.
 Whole wheat flour is considered to be healthier because it is less processed than common wheat flour.
 They contain more nutrients and fiber and are processed more slowly by the body into energy, so the feeling of satiety lasts longer.
 Whole grain products can reduce the risk of developing diseases such as type 2 diabetes and cardiovascular disease.

 Whole wheat tortillas taste like whole-wheat bread.
 Corn flour alone is not suitable for making cake dough, because when it is mixed with liquid, the dough has no shape.
 But South American residents in central Mexico managed to solve the problem.
 They invented the traditional method of nocturnalization, which is used to turn corn into cakes.
 Not only does nectar distillation open up the possibility of using maize grains, but it also improves its nutritional value and taste.

 Soaking corn in alkaline water increases the protein, calcium, and niacin content.
 Niacin is essential because it improves the absorption of vitamins.
 The process of nymphalization is still used today, just as it was used thousands of years ago.
 Nowadays, the resulting dough is used in two ways.
 The first is to make a mass of dough as a base for corn cakes and chips.
 The other way is to knead the dough into the flour.
 This makes it easier to carry, store, and use for making pies, tacos, and chips.